neoquan/test-kafka/README.md

-# test-kafka
+# Kafka - Airflow - Cassandra

-# Kafka and Airflow building
+- This is an ETL pipelines for the purpose of testing.